 The Library sets deadlines to give us plenty of time to make sure new books, e-books and scans are available for the start of each semester.
 If you miss the deadline, you can still send us your list either using the online form (new lists) or by using the 'Request Library review' button at the top of your list .
 We'll prioritise work on lists based on date received.

-The Library recommends that you review and update your list each year and then send it to us so we can check availability and purchase any new or additional books or e-books required, provide any new scans and check that all links work as expected.
-However, if all the items on your list are available online and all links work as expected, you don't need to send your list to the Library for review.
+The Library recommends that you review and update your list each year and then send it to us so we can check availability and purchase any new or additional books or e-books required, provide any new scans and check that all the links work.

 If you want to link to a Resource List, you must use a shareable link.
 If you copy and paste the URL from the browser the link will break.
 You’ll find the shareable link for your list by going to the main list menu and choosing ‘Create a shareable link' and selecting ‘To list’.
 Copy the shareable link to your clipboard and paste in to your document.